Transport of passengers and goods by transport enterprises

 Statistical activity code: 22029

-In statistical database tables TC101, TC121, TC40 the data of economically active transport enterprises (according to main activity), which have been included into the statistical register of economically active units compiled on the basis of business register, are published.
+In statistical database tables TC101, TC121, TC40 the data of economically active transport enterprises, which have been included into the statistical register of economically active units compiled on the basis of business register, are published.

 In table TC541 the data of economically active bus transport enterprises (according to its main activity), which have been included into the statistical register of economically active units compiled on the basis of business register, are published.